National Office for Victims

 To order hardcopies of any of these publications free of charge, please complete the Publication Order Form.

-New: In consultation with the National Manager of Sentence Management at the Correctional Service of Canada, the NOV developed a booklet entitled Sentence Calculation – An Explanation of the Basics of Sentence Calculation with Examples” and five Fast Fact Sheets that explain the basic sentence calculation rules for federal offenders.
+In consultation with the National Manager of Sentence Management at the Correctional Service of Canada, the NOV developed the Sentence Calculation – An Explanation of the Basics of Sentence Calculation with Examples booklet and five Fast Fact Sheets that explain the basic sentence calculation rules for federal offenders.

 Fast Fact Sheets: